emeb/spi_fiend/README.md

 be submitted directly to OSHpark.com, or traditional Gerbers can be exported using the application.
 Part values and packages are noted in the schematic.

+Note: in the Revision 1 PCB layout the USB connector doesn't overhang the PCB edge and there is a slight interference with the lower lip.
+Filing a slight chamfer on the PCB edge under the connector will allow it to sit flush to the board.

 ## Building Firmware

-Change to the 'firmware' director and run 'make' to build the binary file.
+Change to the 'firmware' directory and run 'make' to build the binary file.
 Once that builds without error, connect the hardware and push the 'boot' button, then push and release the 'rst' button to enter the manufacturer's USB DFU bootloader.
 Run 'make dfu' to load the firmware into the MCU and then